 The UN Food and Agriculture Organisation (FAO) estimates that 75% of the worlds crop biodiversity has been lost.
 Research by the Rural Advancement Fund Inc. suggests that 93% of vegetable varieties have become extinct.
 In popular seed catalogues, whereas once (1903) there were 285 varieties of cucumbers available to gardeners, today only 16 remain; from 408 varieties of tomato only 79 remain.
 Similarly, 95% of cabbage, 91% of corn and 94% of pea varieties have been lost.
 (Seeds of Diversity, 2018).
 In 2008 the top 10 seed companies accounted for two-thirds (67%) of the global prioprietory seed market.
 (ETC Group, 2008)

-The Living Seed Project began in 2018 in response to a need for keeping our heritage seed varieties alive.
+The Living Seed Project began in 2019 in response to a need for keeping our heritage seed varieties alive.
 Over the years, we have received many different heirloom and 'lost' varieties of seed which customers would send us.
-Seed which they have had passed down through generations for us to grow out & redistribute.
+Seed which they have had in their families and passed down through the generations for us to grow out & redistribute.
 However with hundreds of different varieties in our care, the challenge became too much for us.
 Rather than let these varieties fade out, we started 'The Living Seed Project (Australia)'.

 Many seed banks are simply places where seed is 'locked away' in vaults for future use.
 However, seeds are living and will slowly expire.
 The Living Seed Project (Australia) is a means where rather than seed being stored away for years it is regularly being grown out and replaced by fresh seed from home growers who are able to save the seed to sell back to us, and also obtain the benefit of the harvest as well.

 'Seed knowledge is eroding even faster than seed biodiversity.'

 (Matthew Dillon, Organic Seed Alliance)